GSA/digitalgov.gov/content/resources/21st-century-idea.md

 ## What’s in the Law?

-_High-level requirements in 21st Century IDEA._

 21st Century IDEA speaks to the omnichannel experience of our customers by recognizing that their end-to-end experience must be smooth and easy, not disjointed.
 Specifically, the Act requires all executive branch agencies to:

 - modernize their websites,
 - digitize services and forms,